yangshun/tech-interview-handbook/algorithms/README.md

 ## Matrix

 - A matrix is a 2-dimensional array.
 Questions involving matrices are usually related to dynamic programming or graph traversal.
-- Corner cases:
-  - Empty matrix.
-Check that none of the arrays are 0 length.
-  - 1 x 1 matrix.
-  - Matrix with only one row or column.
 - For questions involving traversal or dynamic programming, you almost always want to make a copy of the matrix with the same dimensions that is initialized to empty values to store the visited state or dynamic programming table.
 Be familiar with such a routine:

 ```py